Skip to content

 That’s it.
 No setup.py, no backend/ subdirectory.
 Just two files at the root of the plugin directory.

 Plugins can also extend the platform with Flask routes (web pages and API endpoints) by providing a routes.py file with a create_blueprint() function.
-See Route Registration for a complete guide.
+See the Route Registration guide for details.

 my_plugin/